-Each spring the Board of Directors sets the academic calendar dates for the following school year and publishes a one-page calendar including the school start and end dates and vacation timing.
+Each spring, the Board of Directors sets the academic calendar dates for the following school year and publishes a one-page calendar including the school start and end dates and vacation timing.
+The one-page calendar (link opens in a new tab) can be found on the Yinghua Academy website.
 A 12-month wall calendar is published each fall and distributed to families at school.
-An online directory is published annually, and those who wish not to be included in the current year's directory must indicate so each year by submitting the Directory Non-Release Form.
+Yinghua also maintains a Google Calendar (link opens in a new tab) with important events and meetings.